davidleininger/leininger.tech/src/words/attribute-selectors/index.md

 ---
 title: Attribute Selectors
 date: 2020-01-30
+edited: 2024-04-30
 ---

 It's always funny when people say to me, "I hate CSS."
 Sometimes I ask why, but most of the time I just move on disgusted.
 CSS is fun and I love learning more and more and more about it.
-I think one of the reasons people don't CSS is because there is so much too it, and so much nuance.
+I think one of the reasons people don't CSS is because there is so much to it, and so much nuance.
 It's similar to the english language: there, they're, their.

 One example of that nuance is Attribute Selectors.
 While pretty much everyone know you and use classes `.item`, ids `#logo`, and tags `div`, not everyone knows there are other ways to select elements.
 Attribute selectors allow you to select an item if it has a certain attribute or that that attribute has a certain value.
 Attribute selectors can give you a special treatment if a linke has `target="_blank"` to let a user know they are leaving your site.
 They can change a style if the file name you're linking to ends in `.pdf`.